Huh. So trees aren't the only plants that can break things...

 - Laser Bean at Level 1 is a pretty decent plant, having the same DPS as a Peashooter but with the ability to hit all zombies in the lane, at twice the cost.
 The Plant Leveling System turns it into a ridiculous plant as it gains a good bit of damage to its attacks per level.
 Level it up enough and Laser Beans can nullify threats like Explorers, Jesters, Excavators, Turquoise Skulls, Punks, MC Zom-Bs, and more in a jiffy.
 Furthermore, what puts it above other piercing plants is that there is no limit for how many zombies it can hit and can't be blocked/reflected (unlike Bloomerang, AKEE, and Cactus), while it has a range of the entire row plus offscreen when placed in the back column, unlike the limited-range Fume-Shroom and Snapdragons.

 - Thanks to the levelling system, Tile Turnip became one of the best plants in the game.
 At only level 3, it only costs 615 sun to plant three, while it costs 750 at low levels.
 It makes power tile combos such as Shrinking Violet + 5 Strawburst much easier to get.
-At max level?
+At level 9?
 The first three tile turnips are completely free.
 That's right, three free power tiles for nothing.
-But what takes the cake is that it no longer has a cost increase per planting once it reaches max level.
+But what takes the cake is that it no longer has a cost increase per planting once it reaches max level, meaning that the first 3 are free and the rest will always cost 200.

 - Puff-shroom's plant food attack.
 It spits out a ton of spores... and makes every other Puff-shroom do the same.
 If you fill the lawn with them, nothing save for Jesters and Excavators will survive.
 The icing on the cake is that it also resets their limited lifespan.

 - Even without power tiles, Sun-Shroom plant boosting allows for a very fast start in any survival stage except for the very first level.
-Its a good tactic regardless of sun-production plant, but with the Sun-Shroom you get both instant suns and jumps them right to their largest size / output.
+Its a good tactic regardless of sun-production plant, but with the Sun-Shroom you get both instant suns and jumps them right to their largest size / output for the least sunk sun cost.

 - For a limited time, Fume Shroom became one of the absolute most bonkers plant in the game.
 Normally, it attacks all zombies within 4 spaces in front of it, but an update accidentally buffed its actual attack range to 5 spaces... and also hit the rows above and below it!
 In short, Fume Shroom turned from a short-ranged multi-target fighter, into a semi-short-ranged AoE plant.
 Once you plant at least four columns, nothing short of the game's worst Demonic Spiders or a Gargantuar army can get anywhere near your back lane.
 Unfortunately, the Sixth Anniversary update reverted these changes, making Fume Shroom's range back to the same as it was before.